By

 Every time a Buddhist buys a car they have it blessed by a Monk and, sure enough, it works.
 From then on the vehicle is the residence of the Buddhist Auto Deity (Baahbad).
 The Buddhist Auto Deity chant is - Om Maha Baah bad Mak Mak (Mak is a Thai term meaning many or much, Baah means crazy).
 You should chant this mantra three times every time you get into your car.
 The 9 precepts of the Buddhist Auto Deity are;

-2. It doesn’t matter what lane you drive in or how fast you go.
+1. There are driving codes – they are all written in Sanskrit.2.
+It doesn’t matter what lane you drive in or how fast you go.

 3. The motorcyclists are all paying attention to you so don’t worry about them.